elatov/elatov.github.io/_posts/2012-10-11-installing-subsonic-on-fedora-17.md

 ### 1. Install the Necessary Pre-requisites

-Most of the instructions are laid out in &#8220;<a href="http://www.subsonic.org/pages/installation.jsp" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://www.subsonic.org/pages/installation.jsp']);">Installing Subsonic</a>&#8221; page, but I had to make some changes to accommodate to my OS:
+Most of the instructions are laid out in "<a href="http://www.subsonic.org/pages/installation.jsp" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://www.subsonic.org/pages/installation.jsp']);">Installing Subsonic</a>" page, but I had to make some changes to accommodate to my OS:

 	moxz:~> yum install java-1.7.0-openjdk